John C. Goodman: Early history

 Born on May 22, 1946, Goodman grew up in Waco, Texas.
-In high school, he won several statewide tournaments.
+In high school, he won several statewide debate tournaments.
 This experience served him later in life when he became a TV debating partner of conservative polemicist William F. Buckley.

 He attended college at the University of Texas in Austin, where he became involved in campus politics and was elected vice president of the student body.
 The following year he lost the race for president to Lloyd Doggett, who later served as a senior Democratic member of the House of Representatives.
 University of Texas student politics was a training ground for such politicians as Texas governors Allan Shivers and John Connally.

 After college, Goodman enrolled in the graduate economics program at Columbia University, where he earned a PhD.
-He credits his experience with campus politics as vital to shaping his Columbia University dissertation—which used tools of economics to explain political outcomes.
-Among the faculty who gave him guidance were three Nobel Prize winners – Robert Mundell, Edmund Phelps and William Vickrey.

 Goodman's impossibility theorem

 Goodman's dissertation was entitled The Market for Coercion: A Neoclassical Theory of the State.
 It was in the field of public choice, which merges economics and political science.
 As the term "neoclassical" suggests, the dissertation used marginal analysis—which was a radical departure from the voting models favored by public choice theorists James Buchanan and Gordon Tullock and their followers, on the one hand, and University of Chicago economist George Stigler's "regulatory capture" theory, on the other.

 With his colleague Phil Porter, Goodman published three articles extending the theory to the fields of regulation, the production of public goods, and welfare economics.
-Their article on regulation won the prestigious Duncan Black Prize awarded by the Public Choice Society in 1989.
+Their article on regulation won the Duncan Black Prize awarded by the Public Choice Society in 1989.

 An important issue in public choice economics is whether a stable equilibrium exists.
 In traditional voting models it typically does not.
 Yet Goodman showed that in a neoclassical model the conditions for stable equilibrium are easy to satisfy.

 Three other departures from previous thinking were also important.